 - Automatically hangs up if the call is not answered within 30 seconds

 All of these options can be changed or customized as needed after basic setup is completed.

-- Navigate to Numbers → Queues.
+- Navigate to Flows → Queues.
 If you do not already have a queue in your account, you will be directed to a new queue settings page.
 Otherwise, click New Queue in the upper right corner.